uvarc/rc-learning/content/courses/containers-for-hpc/building-apptainer.md

 - `rocker/shiny`: shiny server

 If you want to build a custom R container start with one of the Rocker images.
 Building R, RStudio Server, etc. from source can be very tedious!

+## Multistage Build

+By distinguishing between buildtime-dependencies vs runtime-dependencies, it is possible to reduce the image size drastically via a [multistage build](https://apptainer.org/docs/user/latest/definition_files.html#multi-stage-builds).
+(My experience with some extreme cases is that only 1% is needed at runtime.)

+This is beyond the scope of the workshop, but you are welcome to browse the Apptainer documentation and Appendix 2 on Minimal Containers.

 ---